 This project and its evaluation were affected by the 2020 and 2021 partial school closures caused by the Covid-19 pandemic.
-As a result, some of the impact measurement collection has not been possible and the evaluation will not be completed as originally intended.
-We are looking to redeliver the intervention and extend the evaluation.
-The evaluation protocol is being updated and will be published here as soon as possible.
+As a result, the impact measurement collection was not possible in Summer 2020 and the evaluation will not be completed as originally intended.
+The evaluation protocol for this project has been updated and published below.
+We agreed to re-trial the programme, redeliver the intervention in 2021/22 and extend the evaluation – more information on re-trial can be found here.

 PACT is an early language programme for parents to deliver to their child in the home.
 Parents are provided with structured activities and resources (e.g. storybooks), and deliver the programme to their child every day for 20 minutes (5 sessions per week) over 30 weeks of teaching.
 PACT incorporates three key components designed to promote children’s oral language development: 1) Shared reading: parents read books with their child using strategies which support verbal interaction and active engagement; 2) Vocabulary instruction: selected words are taught using interactive activities to promote understanding and expression; 3) Narrative (storytelling): activities include sequencing, summarising and telling/retelling stories

 This trial will focus on schools in the north-west of England